Riley-Py/UWaterloo-Work/EARTH 121/Week 11/The Why of Water.md

 - *Laurentide Ice Sheet* - Continental glacier that oscillated across North America during Quaternary
 - *Recharge* - Movement of surface water to groundwater that replenishes aquifers

+## Important Role of Water in Earth System
+- Water contains its own sphere called *Hydrosphere*
+	- Is interwoven between the spheres that Earth requires to function: *Biosphere*, *Geosphere*, and *Atmosphere*